Roger Steinmann

 Most notable is his biopic Illusion Infinity (aka Paradise, 2004), starring Dee Wallace, Mickey Rooney, Timothy Bottoms, Barbara Carrera, Martin Kove, Theresa Saldana, and Lilyan Chauvin.

-In autumn 2018, the shooting of the international feature film, the farce-comedy PhonY, had to be interrupted due to the unexpected death of lead actor Burt Reynolds.
-Since then, and underlined by the outbreak of the Covid-19-panic, the fate of the already to 70% shot farce-comedy became uncertain.
+In autumn 2018, the production of the farce feature film PhonY was interrupted due to the unexpected death of lead actor Burt Reynolds.
+Since then, the fate of the already to 70% shot farce-comedy, with Elke Sommer and Barbara Carrera as its leading ladies, became uncertain.

-In spring of 2020, during the worldwide film stop caused by the COVID-19 crisis, Steinmann turned to the theater and created the two-character farce WIN=WIN.
-Subsequently, he directed and produced the play; the premiere was held in Zurich on October 7, 2022.
-On stage were Bodo Krumwiede and Florine Elena Deplazes; the off-roles were voiced by Christa Rigozzi, Gilles Tschudi, René Rindlisbacher, Heidi Maria Glössner and Bella Neri.
+Steinmann turned to the theater and created the two-character farce Win=Win as writer, director and producer.
+The premiere was held in Zurich on October 7, 2022.
+Bodo Krumwiede and Florine Elena Deplazes acted on stage; off-roles were voiced by Christa Rigozzi, Gilles Tschudi, René Rindlisbacher, Heidi Maria Glössner and Bella Neri.

+Steinmann created the stage play, the 'One-Lady-Trauma' Teufelskreis, about the fate of Ruth Madoff, the wife of 65-billion dollar Ponzi-fraudster Bernard Madoff.
+He adapted the play into English as Ruthless - the tragic Survival of Ruth Madoff and produced the London 3 June 2025 world premiere, with a run through 29 June.
+Emily Swain impersonated the title role under his direction.

 Early life

-At the age of 12, Steinman shot his first short film with a Super-8 camera.
+At the age of 8, Steinmann shot his first short film with a Super-8 camera.
 In the next five years, another 30 films followed.
 Four of them received awards.

 One of the early award-winning films was Die Maschinentiere (The Machine Animals), a 1977-documentary on large-scale animal husbandry in contrast to classic farming.

 In Die Flutkatastrophe (The Flood Disaster) Steinmann showed the consequences of a broken dam of a nearby reservoir and the flooding of his hometown Zurich.
 Along an interview, it was aired on Swiss TV in November 1978, the month Steinmann turned 17.

 Career

-Progressing Film Ambitions

 Still in his teens, Steinmann aimed to execute larger scale feature-projects based on his original screenplays.
 In 1978/79, he developed the conception Krebs!
 (Cancer!) about the life-threatening virus in a woman's organism, visualized by a simultaneous life-threat of the organism of an entire city by a Godzilla-like monster-crab.
 In German language the title "Krebs!" bears the double meaning of Cancer and Crab.

-Early Theater activities
+Theater

 Steinmann turned to theater as well; notable are:

 1982: Beschti Referenze (aka Buchhalter Noetzli / Bookkeeper Noetzli), Steinmann in his function as producer and director was the first to bring this play by Hans Schubert to the Swiss stage.
 Four years later, the same play served the popular Swiss folk actor Walter Roderer as was his probably greatest success, on stage as well as in film.

 1986: Achtung-Fertig-Los! (aka Nume Theater mit em Sunntigsbsuech / Ready-Steady-Go!), Steinmann producing and writing this unique farce-comedy concepting disguised actors among the real audience.
 His friend Markus Imthurn was directing, becoming Steinmann's closest artistic collaborator to date.

 1988: Schelmereie (Sweet Cheating) at the theater in Oberentfelden, Switzerland: Steinmann directing.